 The course, in reality, is first and foremost about Social Marketing and how it is used to influence behaviour for good to create positive social change.
-Public Relations is one of the approaches, albeit arguably most versatile and cost-efficient one, that any marketing professional, including a social marketer, can use for his/her purposes.
-The course is organized in a Socratic seminar format with the student-led discussions, as well as the student presentation onthe semester-long, experiential-learning project being the key activities.
+Public Relations is one of the approaches, albeit arguably most versatile and cost-efficient one, that any marketing professional, Including a social marketer, can use for his/her purposes.
+The course is organized in a Socratic seminar format with the student-led discussions, as well as a number of guest splecturers from the discipline who will share their experience